JulieMathews/auxilio/README.md

 Included in this platform are the following:
 - A database that stores articles written by community members
+- User authentication to gain access to the community forum and direct messaging.
 - A community forum
 - Real time direct message option that allows users to have private conversation with fellow community members.